Nisha318/trivy-image-scan-pipeline/README.md

 - HTML report shows the triggering finding

 These examples show how the gate helps prevent unsafe images from proceeding further into a CI/CD pipeline.

+## Optional: SBOM and SAST Workflows

+In addition to image scanning, this repository includes optional workflows for SBOM generation and static analysis.
+These jobs produce artifacts that support supply chain visibility and code review, without blocking the main build.

+### SBOM Generation (Syft)

+The SBOM workflow uses Syft to generate an SPDX JSON SBOM from the repository source and uploads it as an artifact.
+This job provides an inventory of components that can be used for vulnerability management and compliance documentation.

+### SAST Scan (Semgrep)

+The SAST workflow runs Semgrep against the Python application and saves a SARIF report.
+The job is configured as non-blocking so that findings are recorded but do not fail the pipeline.
+This job demonstrates static analysis integration in CI and produces artifacts that can be viewed in supporting tools or used during reviews.

 ## Why This Project Matters